 Sometimes you just want or need a printed copy.
-No judgement here.
+No judgment here.
 Some people feel the greatest satisfaction by physically crossing items off a list.
 Others are concerned about wi-fi challenges on their road.
 No matter the reason, know that you can print anything you want from your digital desktop organizer.
-Some practice management software experts have indicated that “to-do reports” are commonly created and printed at law firms.
+Some legal case management software experts have indicated that “to-do reports” are commonly created and printed at law firms.
 When you want to print a report, you can use existing templates and customize them to your liking.
 From there, it’s a simple print and go.

 Give the assist to legal technology

 Your job as an attorney is challenging enough.
 You’ve got a heavy caseload, tons of details to manage, endless interruptions, and a short-handed headcount with fast-approach deadlines.
 Your assistant can complete many more important duties for you and the firm if they’re not focusing on automatable tasks.
-Like, manage assignments that require actual human intervention.
+Like, managing assignments that require actual human intervention.